11.1: Teamwork

 An appointed leader, on the other hand, is designated by an authority to serve in that capacity irrespective of the thoughts or wishes of the group.
 This could go well or not.
 Such a leader may accomplish all the designated tasks, perhaps by any means necessary, but a group that refuses to accept their role as leader is going to be a dysfunctional one.
 The work environment is likely to be a toxic one under such leadership if the appointment is based on cronyism or nepotism (meaning that they became leader only because of who they know or are related to).
 Such a group will be pulling their tug-o-war rope in divergent directions until the unpopular leader leaves or is forced out (either from above or below) and a new leader properly endorsed by the group emerges into that office.

 An emergent leader is thus different from the first two paths by growing into the role often out of necessity.
 They may enter into the role merely because they know more than anyone around what needs to be done.
-When the appointed leader may have leadership skills but know little about the area they manage, group members will naturally look to the most senior experience team member for guidance.
-If the democratic leader fails to bring the group together, or does not represent the whole group, subgroups may form, each with an informal leader serving as spokesperson.
+When the appointed leader may have leadership skills but know little about the area they manage, group members will naturally look to the most senior experienced team member for guidance.
+If the democratic leader fails to bring the group together or does not represent the whole group, subgroups may form, each with an informal leader serving as spokesperson.
 In this way, the emergent leader is favoured in any true meritocracy—i.e., where skill, talent, and experience trump other considerations.

 11.1.3.2: Types of Leaders

 We can see types of leaders in action and draw on common experience for examples.
 For good reason, the heart surgeon does not involve everyone democratically in the decision-making process during surgery, is typically appointed to the role through earned degrees and experience, and resembles a military sergeant more than a politician.
 The autocratic leader is self-directed and often establishes norms and conduct for the group.
-We can see that this is quite advantageous in certain situations such as open-heart surgery or during a military exercise, but it certainly doesn’t apply in all workplace situations.
+We can see that this is quite advantageous in certain situations, such as open-heart surgery or during a military exercise, but it certainly doesn’t apply in all workplace situations.

 Opposite the autocrat is the “live and let live” laissez-faire leader.
 In a professional setting, such as a college, instructors may bristle at the thought of an autocratic leader telling them what to do.
 They know how to do their job, having earned their role through time, effort, and experience.
 A wise laissez-faire leader recognizes this aspect of working with professionals and may choose to focus efforts on providing the instructors with the tools they need to make a positive impact.

 Imagine that you’re a television director and have a vision for what the successful pilot program should look like.
-The script is set, the lighting correct, and the cameras are correctly positioned.
+The script is set, the lighting is correct, and the cameras are correctly positioned.
 You may tell people what to do and where to stand, but you remember that your job is to facilitate the overall process.
 You work with talented, creative people who know what works best for their role on camera.
-If you micromanage your actors, they may perform in ways that are not creative and that will not draw audiences.
+If you micromanage your actors, they may perform in ways that are not creative, and that will not draw audiences.
 If you let them run wild through improvisation, the program may not go well at all.
 The challenge of the laissez-faire leader is balancing the need for control with the need for space.

 Many types of leaders fall between these poles.
-Thomas Harris and John Sherblom (1999) specifically note three leadership styles that characterize the modern business or organization, and reflect our modern economy.
+Thomas Harris and John Sherblom (1999) specifically note three leadership styles that characterize the modern business or organization and reflect our modern economy.
 We are not born leaders but may emerge into these roles if the context or environment requires our skill set.
 A leader-as-technician role often occurs when we have skills that others do not.
 If you excel at all aspects of residential construction from having done those jobs yourself, your extensive knowledge and learned ability to coordinate other skilled labourers to complete the many sub-tasks that complete a project on time and on budget are prized and sought-after skills.
 Technical skills, from Internet technology to facilities maintenance, may experience moments where their particular area of knowledge is required to solve a problem.
 Their leadership will be in demand.

 The leader-as-conductor involves a central role of bringing people together for a common goal.
 In the common analogy, a conductor leads an orchestra and integrates the specialized skills and sounds of the various components the musical group comprises.
 In the same way, a leader who conducts may set a vision, create benchmarks, and collaborate with a group as they interpret a set script.
 Whether it is a beautiful movement in music or a group of teams that comes together to address a common challenge, the leader-as-conductor keeps the time and tempo of the group without necessarily getting their hands dirty like the lead contractor in the previous example.